drghirlanda/alex/Docs/Manual.md

         FontSize        36
         Test            1

-**CSDuration** is the duration of all the non-US stimuli.
+**CSDuration** is the default duration of all the non-US stimuli, while **USDuration** is the default duration of all US stimuli.
 All durations are in milliseconds.
-In future versions it will be possible to set different durations for different stimuli, and also to present sequences of stimuli for each trial, but right now we have only single stimuli of a common duration.
+Note that you can set different durations for different stimuli by including a Duration column in the Stimuli.csv file.

 **CSUSInterval** and **USDuration** should be self-explanatory.